Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Evolution Commands for Lipschitz Continuous Vector Fields

 The identity in Proposition~\ref{P:wlpprop} can then be calculated from there.

 The $\wlp$ laws in Proposition~\ref{P:wlpprop} and Lemma~\ref{P:wlpprop-var} complete the laws for verification condition generation for hybrid programs in the relational and state transformer semantics.
-In practice, Proposition~\ref{P:wlpprop}, Lemma~\ref{P:wlpprop-var} and the Picard-Lindel\"of theorem support the following procedure for computing the $\wlp$ of an evolution command $x'=f\, \&\, G$ on a set $U$ for a Lipschitz continuous vector field: \begin{enumerate} \item check that the vector field $f$ is indeed Lipschitz continuous and $S\subseteq R^V$ open; \item supply a (local) flow $\flow$ with interval of existence $T$ around $0$ for $f$; \item check that $\flow_s$ is indeed the unique solution for $(f,s)$ for any $s\in S$ and for $T$: \begin{enumerate} \item $\flow_s' = f \circ \flow_s$ for any $s\in S$, \item $\flow_s\, 0 = s$ for any $s\in S$, \item $U$ is subset of open set $T$ with $0\in U$; \end{enumerate} \item if successful, apply the identity in Proposition~\ref{P:wlpprop} or Lemma~\ref{P:wlpprop-var}. \end{enumerate} Computer algebra tools can of course be used for finding flows in practice.
+In practice, Proposition~\ref{P:wlpprop}, Lemma~\ref{P:wlpprop-var} and the Picard-Lindel\"of theorem support our first workflow for computing the $\wlp$ of an evolution command $x'=f\, \&\, G$ on a set $U$ for a Lipschitz continuous vector field: \begin{enumerate} \item check that the vector field $f$ is indeed Lipschitz continuous and $S\subseteq R^V$ open; \item supply the (local) flow $\flow$ for $f$ with $U$, a subinterval of the interval of existence around $0$; \item certify that $\flow_s$ is indeed the unique solution for $(f,s)$ for any $s\in S$ and for $U$: \begin{enumerate} \item $\flow_s' = f \circ \flow_s$ on $U$ for any $s\in S$, \item $\flow_s\, 0 = s$ for any $s\in S$, \item $U$ is subset of open set $T$ with $0\in U$; \end{enumerate} \item if successful, apply the identity in Proposition~\ref{P:wlpprop} or Lemma~\ref{P:wlpprop-var}. \end{enumerate} In practice, computer algebra tools are helpful for finding flows.
+Their integration into proof assistants for this purpose is routine and therefore not pursued in this article.
+The existence of unique solutions can be guaranteed uniformly, for instance, for affine or linear systems of ordinary differential equations.
+See~\cite{Munive20} for the formalisation of such an approach with Isabelle.

-The following classical example illustrates our algebraic approach and gives a first impression of the mathematics involved.
-A formal verification with Isabelle can be found in Example~\ref{ex:bouncing-ball-flow}.
+The following classical example illustrates our algebraic approach and gives a first glimpse of the mathematics involved.
+It should be noted that we are not embellishing our natural semantical notation with any fa\c{c}ade program syntax in this article; see~\cite{FosterGMS21} for such an extension.
+A formal verification with Isabelle can be found in Example~\ref{ex:bouncing-ball-flow} below.